xqinghu/druid/docs/content/tutorials/cluster.md

 Copy the Druid distribution and your edited configurations to your servers set aside for the Druid Brokers.

-On each one, *cd* into the distribution and run this command to start a Broker (you want to pipe the output to a log file):
+On each one, *cd* into the distribution and run this command to start a Broker (you may want to pipe the output to a log file):

 ```bash
 java `cat conf/druid/broker/jvm.config | xargs` -cp conf/druid/_common:conf/druid/broker:lib/* io.druid.cli.Main server broker